 Can I Seek Punitive Damages from a Drunk Driver?

 Unlike standard compensatory damages that account for your losses, “punitive damages” are intended to punish the defendant and make an example of exceptionally bad behavior.
 Although most cases of driver negligence are not severe enough to warrant an award of punitive damages, victims of drunk drivers may be eligible to seek this form of compensation, as drunk driving can be considered “gross negligence.”
-However, you will need to review your case with a qualified car accident attorney.
+However, you will need to review your case with a qualified Hawaii drunk driving accident attorney.

 Are Other Parties Liable for Drunk Driving?